 Prepping your references can make all the difference in whether you get the job you want—or not.
-A positive reference check is a priority in the hiring decisions of many employers.
+A positive reference check, especially with a former manager or supervisor, is a priority in the hiring decisions of many employers.
 A reference check is their only opportunity to receive, hopefully frank, direct feedback about you and your history of job performance.

 How to Properly Prepare Your References

 Several steps can significantly help you prepare your potential references to truly reinforce your professionalism and competence when they are contacted by prospective HR departments or bosses.
 Make sure that you take these actions to ensure that you are selected when you find your dream job.

 - To prepare your references properly, ask to make sure that the individual wants to serve as a reference for you.
 If the person agrees, tell them what areas of your strengths and contributions you'd like them to emphasize when they are called by prospective employers.
 This will help them know what to say so that they can help you land your dream job.

 - Ask your references what they will say about you when the call comes from HR.
 You will appreciate knowing what your reference believes positively about you.
 Their thoughts also tell you what the background checker will find.

 - Do make sure that your references are prepared to respond favorably when the potential employer calls to do a reference check.
 Ask your references if they'd like a heads up from you when you expect HR will call them.
 Some will so that they feel adequately prepared; others are comfortable talking off the cuff when called to support your candidacy.
 Most won't, but asking your potential references is smart.

 Your call to your references to discuss these three matters gives you the opportunity to emphasize how important their timely response is to your job search.
 It also gives you the opportunity to describe the job, why you want the job, and how they can help you obtain the job.